 The lace/Velcro strap also provides a secure fit and forces your feet to stay put, no matter the load.

-Combine these with its raised heel, and may be on the right path to notice a slightly increased performance during your squat sessions.
+Combine these with its raised heel, and might be on the right path to notice a slightly increased performance during your squat sessions.

 I also fancy the shoe’s sole as it’s super steady and resistant to traction.